11 Top Ski Resorts in Utah, 2024/25

 Snowbird recently invested $35 million to upgrade and improve its facilities.
 One of the major improvements was the addition of The Summit restaurant at the top of Hidden Peak, looking out over the hills and spectacular mountains of Little Cottonwood Canyon.
 They also expanded the iconic Cliff Lodge.

 Behind the scenes, the resort continues with its focus on the environment.
-A multi-million-dollar new co-generation energy plant has been built that makes Snowbird almost entirely self-sufficient energy-wise.
+A multi-million-dollar co-generation energy plant has been built that makes Snowbird almost entirely self-sufficient energy-wise.

-The base of Snowbird is very basic with some accommodation options but no real town or village to speak of, making it more of a skier's mountain than a sociable mountain.
+The base area of Snowbird is very basic, with some accommodation options but no real town or village to speak of, making it more of a skier's mountain than a sociable mountain.
 There is usually ample parking at the base, with the most distant lots free and the closer lots charging a small fee.
 If you are interested in après-ski options, it's best to look at hotels in Salt Lake City, just 29 miles and about an hour away.

 Snowbird is part of the IKON and Mountain Collective pass program, and Snowbird is the sister resort of Zermatt, Switzerland.